Ali Shah Chak

 Ali Shah (Persian: عَلی شاہ, romanized: Alī Shāh, lit.
-'Exalted King'; Persian pronunciation: [æli: ʃæh]) born Alī Shāh Chak (Persian: عَلی شاہ چَک, Kashmiri: علی شاہ ژَھک) was the third Chak Sultan succeeding his brother Husain Shah Chak who abdicated the throne in 1570.
-He was crowned as the 31st Sultan of Kashmir and ruled the Sultanate till 1578.
+'Exalted King'; Persian pronunciation: [ali:]) born Alī Shāh Chak (Persian: عَلی شاہ چَک) was the third Chak Sultan that ruled over the Kashmir sultanate succeeding his brother Husain Shah Chak who abdicated the throne in 1570.
+He was crowned as the 21st Sultan of Kashmir and ruled the Sultanate till 1578.
 Ali Shah appointed his long time faithful friend Sayyid Mubarak as his Wazīr.
 He died in December 1578 and was buried in Srinagar, Kashmir.

 Ali Shah, although was involved mainly in internal and civil issues, was a just and able ruler.
 He looked after the welfare of the Sultanate and the subjects.
 Leading a simple and modest life, he treated all his ministers and councillors equally.
 With a considerate character, he was kind towards his rivals and even forgave the ones who took up arms against him.
 Being tolerant and liberal minded, he gave special status to the Sunnis, Pandits and the other ethnic and religious groups.
 He also appointed his Sunni Orthodox friend Sayyid Mubarak to the post of Wazīr.
-Nevertheless, his authority and rule was widely appreciated and his impartial attitude was greatly accepted by the public.
+His authority and rule were widely appreciated and his impartial attitude was greatly accepted by the public.